 Introducing our exciting provision in partnership with the University of Central Lancashire, FdSc Degree in Sport and Exercise Science

-We are proud to be working in partnership with the University of Central Lancashire to offer the Foundation degree in Sport and Exercise Science.
+We are proud offer the Foundation degree in Sport and Exercise Science, awarded by the University of Central Lancashire (UClan).
 This is a university level programme, combining both academic and vocational skills.
 It is designed to improve your career prospects and earning potential in the sport and exercise science industries.
-You can download our course leaflet here.

 The two year degree programme is delivered by outstanding specialist teachers within our state-of-the-art Sports facilities.
 These facilities include a brand new, purpose built Sports Lab which you will use for research and analysis purposes during your studies.